mpvnet-player/mpv.net/docs/Manual.md

 ### Open With

-Alternatively he Chrome/Firefox extension [Open With](https://github.com/stax76/mpv.net/issues/119) can be used.
+Alternatively the Chrome/Firefox extension [Open With](../../issues/119) can be used.

 ### Open with++